Updated: Oct 6, 2021

 Learn more about what an operating agreement is and why it's important for your business to have one.

 An operating agreement is a legal document that outlines the operations of an LLC and establishes the agreements between the members of the business.
 Essentially, it puts on paper what is expected of each member and clarifies what will happen under various situations or when there is an operational dispute between the members.

+An operating agreement should outline what happens when new business members are added, or when existing ones leave.
 For example, let’s say there are three members to the business but after a few years one of them wants to sell his interest.
 What do the other members do?
 This is something that would be outlined in the operating agreement.